CAUXlab/IntegrAlign/README.md

 - Alternative format: .tif (HALO)

    - Use this when phenotyping was performed in HALO and unmixing was handled by inForm.
+The quality of the image (at the mirrored cursor visualization step) will be reduced.

 <u>2.
 Annotation Files</u>